Ruhi2023/Consistancy_Companion_prototype/README.md

      streamlit run app.py
      ```
    - Ensure your database credentials and connection are correctly set in the `Consistency_tables.py` file.
+   - **Tip:** you can use the windows task scheduler to schedule it's runs.

 3. **Interacting with the Companion**
    - Take tests to reflect on your learning.